-- yes, in the same degree programme at the same university - yes, in a different degree programme at the same university - yes, in the same degree programme at another university - yes, but in a different degree programme at another university - no, I would not enrol again at any university.
+- yes, in the same degree course at the same university - yes, in a different degree course at the same university - yes, in the same degree course at another university - yes, but in a different degree course at another university - no, I would not enrol again at any university. - The group of graduates intending to continue their studies with an academic degree (Higher Artistic or Musical Training) includes individuals who wish to earn a first- or second-level academic diploma or a research training qualification.